 Potential for Growth: If the markets they invest in reach new highs on every trading day, ULIPs have great growth potential.

 Greater Rewards for Staying Invested: An investor’s portfolio can entitle his/her policy for booster additions because of staying invested in a ULIP for a long time.
-Over the course of investment, these additions are invested periodically and they add to the overall value of the fund.
+Throughout the investment, these additions are invested periodically and they add to the overall value of the fund.

 Loyalty Additions: The policyholders are eligible for additional units on maintaining a consistent record of timely premium payments over a long time because of the Loyalty Units feature for ULIPs.